 10:30 | Worship begins.
 Children of all ages attend the first part of worship with their families.

 11:00 | Midway through worship, children age 3 to Grade 7 depart for Sunday School.
 On the first Sunday of each month, children only depart for a 25-minute Chapel Time before returning to the Sanctuary to participate in Holy Communion.

 11:30 | Fair Trade Coffee Hour.
 People of all ages linger a while to enjoy good company--and good food!

-Each month, we offer an Evensong service--a contemplative worship experience that includes the singing of short songs and chants, readings, three extended times of silent meditation, and prayers for healing.
-The service is accompanied by the Evensong Ensemble, including hammered dulcimer, folk harp, cello, violin, and Native American flute.
+On the third Sunday of each month from September through May, we offer an Evensong service--a contemplative worship experience that includes the singing of short songs and chants, readings, three extended times of silent meditation, and prayers for healing.
+The service is accompanied by the Evensong Folk Ensemble, including hammered dulcimer, folk harp, piano, cello, violin, and Native American flute.
 At the close of the 45-minute service, people have opportunity for prayers for healing with the anointing of oil.

 Special services and experiences